trojan8131/MP-HomeCore/README.md

 # MP-HomeCore

-MP-HomeCore is a Docker-based automation service that **dynamically manages DNS records in Pi-hole and proxy hosts in Nginx Proxy Manager (NPM)** based on Docker container labels.
+MP-HomeCore is a Docker-based automation service that **dynamically manages DNS records in Pi-hole or Adguard and proxy hosts in Nginx Proxy Manager (NPM)** based on Docker container labels.

 It connects to a **local Docker socket** or a **remote Docker API**, inspects running containers, reads predefined labels, and automatically:

 * Creates or updates **DNS / CNAME records in Pi-hole**
+* Creates or updates **DNS / CNAME records in Adguard**
 * Creates or updates **Proxy Hosts in Nginx Proxy Manager**
 * Applies sane defaults with per-container overrides via labels